19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Certificate of authorised officer to be evidence

 66\.
-In any legal proceedings, a copy of an entry in the accounts of the Fund, the Lifelong Income Fund, the Home Protection Fund or the MediShield Fund, as the case may be, duly certified under the hand of such officer of the Board as it may authorise shall be prima facie evidence of the entry having been made and of the truth of the contents thereof.
+In any legal proceedings, a copy of an entry in the accounts of the Fund, the Lifelong Income Fund or the Home Protection Fund, as the case may be, duly certified under the hand of such officer of the Board as it may authorise shall be prima facie evidence of the entry having been made and of the truth of the contents thereof.

 [36/2002; 24/2005; 23/2012]

+[Act 4 of 2015 wef 01/11/2015]

 ### Certificate of Board